Eastern Imperial Eagle Aquila heliaca 白肩鵰

 BEHAVIOUR, FORAGING & DIET

-Apart from a Grey Heron at Mai Po on which an adult was feeding (Tipper 1992), the only other observation of predation refers to wild and domestic ducks, a prey item also noted in Fujian by La Touche (1931-34), and a Pied Avocet.
+Apart from a Grey Heron at Mai Po on which an adult was feeding (Tipper 1992), Pied Avocet and a Black Kite that appeared to have been predated by the eagle, the only other observation of predation refers to wild and domestic ducks, a prey item also noted in Fujian by La Touche (1931-34).

 Generally solitary.
 Birds can be seen roosting on trees in the southern part of Mai Po NR, especially in the afternoon before flying to night roost in Tai Lam Country Park.